mikeoliphant/ChartPlayer/README.md

 For speed/pitch shifting to work, you need to have Rubber Band (librubberband2) installed.

 For file browser input to work, you need to have [Zenity](https://help.gnome.org/users/zenity/stable/index.html.en) installed.

+## MacOS Note

+If you are running on an Arm Mac, and the Arm64 build does not work - try the x64 build with [Rosetta](https://en.wikipedia.org/wiki/Rosetta_(software)).

 # Where to get songs